zizky13/RectangleDetection/RectangleDetection/README.md

 ## Development Notes

 Created by Zikar Nurizky on July 22, 2025.
-This project demonstrates advanced iOS development techniques including:

 - SwiftUI for modern declarative UI
 - Vision framework for computer vision tasks